headspinio/appium-tizen-tv-driver/packages/appium-tizen-tv-driver/README.md

 - `script`: `tizen: activateApp`
 - `appPackage`: application package name to launch
 - `debug`: if activating the app with 'debug' mode.
 It launches the `appPackage` with `sdb -s <device> shell 0 debug <package id>` so that the session can automate it via chromedriver.
+The `appPackage` must be terminated before the launch.
 Existing chromedriver session will be terminated to keep one chormedriver session.

 ### Terminate the package id